-Mitel recommends deploying the server with MiVoice Border Gateway as the Internet gateway and firewall for any enterprise without an existing firewall.
-Figure 2 shows a example of this configuration using the MiVoice Border Gateway and a MiVoice Business (3300 ICP).
+Mitel recommends deploying the Mitel Standard Linux server with MiVoice Border Gateway as the Internet gateway and firewall for any enterprise without an existing firewall.
+Figure 2 shows an example of this configuration using the MiVoice Border Gateway and a MiVoice Business (3300 ICP).